 When setting off on a long voyage to a new place there can be a tendency to leave the world we knew behind, trusting that it will be there when we return.
 Even though technology allows us to connect and have conversations with our friends and family back home, many travelers neglect this connection out of a fear of missing out on a moment of travel in the present.

 In reality, video chats and phone calls with friends and family back home are essential travel self-care.
 Staying connected and being reminded of our rootedness in relationships can actually help us feel more supported and able to be adventurous in our travels.
-For more tips on connecting while traveling: check out our tips on staying connected while traveling.

 8. Check in with your healthcare team as needed